Back to writing

 Let's combine everything we've talked about into a numbered list:

-2. Within each class, for each feature (column), calculate the mean, standard deviation, and sample count (this number is needed to calculate the proportion of samples in each class, P(c)), from the samples present.
+1. Group all samples in the dataset by class 2.
+Within each class, for each feature (column), calculate the mean, standard deviation, and sample count (this number is needed to calculate the proportion of samples in each class, P(c)), from the samples present.
 Calculating these parameters encompasses the training process for the model.

-3. For new data, use the mean and standard deviation corresponding to each feature within each class in turn to calculate the conditional probability that this data belongs to each class (this uses the formula above).
+2. For new data, use the mean and standard deviation corresponding to each feature within each class in turn to calculate the conditional probability that this data belongs to each class (this uses the formula above).
 We'll then need to compare these probabilities between all classes and choose the class with the highest probability associated with it.
 This will be our model's final prediction.
+4. Not part of the algorithm, but we should implement a model evaluation function to ensure we've implemented the algorithm correctly.

 This whole list encompasses the algorithm we will be coding!